Skip to main content

 Mixed-mode S-parameters

-Signal integrity engineers often have to check transmission line models and S-parameter measurements against frequency vs. gain compression plots (cartesian coordinates) or Smith charts (polar coordinates).
+Signal integrity engineers often must check transmission line models and S-parameter measurements against frequency vs. gain compression plots (cartesian coordinates) or Smith charts (polar coordinates).
 Most such plots are expressed in mixed-mode S-parameters for differential transmission lines.

 Mixed mode scattering parameters are a set of network parameters used to characterize the near-end (NEXT) and far-end crosstalk (FEXT) in differential circuits.
 The matrix comprises four outcomes in response to an input signal.